ivan24004/tp/docs/UserGuide.md

 ### Delete a skill from a courseMate  : `delete-skill`
 Deletes a list of skills from a courseMate.

-Format: `delete-skill COURSEMATE [-s SKILL]...`
+Format: `delete-skill COURSEMATE -s SKILL [-s SKILL]...`

 Parameters:
 - `COURSEMATE`: Name of the existing courseMate.
 Accept aliases (substrings or in hashtag (#) notation).
-- `SKILL`: (zero or multiple allowed): Skill(s) of the courseMate.
+- `SKILL`: (one or multiple allowed): Skill(s) of the courseMate.
 These must be existing skills that the courseMate contains.

 Examples:
 - `delete-skill John Doe -s C++ -s Leadership`

 ### Search courseMates with keywords: `find-mate`

-Searches courseMates that include all matching keywords, in their name or skills.
-More relevant fields can be supported in the future.
+Finds all courseMates whose names or skills contain the specified keyphrase (case-insensitive).

 To match a courseMate’s skill, the keywords should match exactly with the skill.
 To match a courseMate’s name, the keywords can be a case-insensitive substring of the name.